warwickbrownteya/project-structure-initialiser/examples/README.md

 ./project_structure_initialiser.sh -n -t python my-python-app
 ```

-Shows what would be created without actually making any changes to the filesystem.
+Shows what would be created without making any changes to the filesystem.

 ## Command Line Options Reference